 In addition to the core curriculum and assessment requirements that the students will have to meet, the Broken Hill experience will offer a number of areas which will value-add to the student experience.
 These include:

 3. Special Practical skills learned in our simulation lab.

-The program will commence on 29th June 2009.
-Free student accommodation will be provided and is within walking distance to the BHUDRH.
-There is internet access in each accommodation and pushbikes are available.
+The program commenced 29th June 2009.
+Accommodation will be provided and is within walking distance to the BHUDRH.
+There is Internet access in each accommodation facility and pushbikes are available.

 BHUDRH has a library which has a focus on rural and remote health and provides resources and research facilities for students.
 The library includes a computer lab with Internt access.

 Visit the Library